 Isaiah 8 is a chapter filled with difficulty, trials, and tribulations.
 However, it is also filled with hope, mercy, and promises.

 The difficulty, trials, and tribulations are all aimed at those who claim to be God’s people but do not act according to his Word.
-The hope, mercy, and promises are aimed at those who are God’s people indeed because they both believe his Word and act accordingly.
+The hope, mercy, and promises are for those who are God’s people because they both believe his Word and act accordingly.

 In Isaiah 8:12, God instructs Isaiah directly and tells Isaiah to make sure God’s people do not follow worldly, secular, unbelieving thoughts or actions.
 Believers are not to fear what the unbelieving world fears, follow what the unbelieving world follows, or think as the unbelieving world thinks.